nuxt/framework/docs/content/3.api/1.composables/use-route.md

 ::
 # `useRoute`

-`useRoute` composable returns the location of current route and must be called inside of `setup()` function.
+`useRoute` composable returns the location of current route and must be called inside `setup()` function.

-In Nuxt, `useRoute` is availble to use inside:

-- Nuxt pages
-- layouts,
-- components,
-- composables,
-- route middleware and
-- Nuxt plugins.

 `useRoute` composable is accessed in `setup()` function using `useRoute()`, and directly inside the template of Vue component using `$route`.